Outline of software

-This outline is an overview of software and a topical guide in list form.
+The following outline is provided as an overview of and topical guide to software:

-Software is a comprehensive term for a collection of computer programs and related data that provides the information for the functioning of a computer.
+Software – collection of computer programs and related data that provides the information for the functioning of a computer.
 It is held in various forms of memory of the computer.
 It comprises procedures, algorithms, and documentation concerned with the operation of a data processing system.
 The term was coined to contrast to the term hardware, meaning physical devices.
 In contrast to hardware, software "cannot be touched".
 Software is also sometimes used in a more narrow sense, meaning application software only.
 Sometimes the term includes data that has not traditionally been associated with computers, such as film, tapes, and records.